ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add link between payment acquirer and journals
 #.
 On payments cancelation clean "move_name" field to allow unlink of payments (TODO, this could be parametrizable)
 #.
 Fix the balance of the "journals" in the accounting table, so that it shows the value of the column "to pay" not "total" as it does until now.
 #.
-Add print invoice button on paid and proforma states.
-#.
 On cancelling reconciliation from statement lines, clean move_name to allow reconciling with new line.
 #.
 Add send email button on bank statement lines to confirm payment to customers.
 #.
 Add journal items menu item menu on reports with tree, grahp and pivot views (no debug mode required)